The French opening in China highlights the division of Europe with the United States - ExBulletin

 The summit comes as Chinese officials warned of consequences and retaliation in response to House Speaker Kevin McCarthy (R-Calif) hosting Taiwanese President Tsai Ing-wen in California this week.

-McCarthy, speaking to reporters after his meeting with Tsai, said he hoped Macron would ask Xi not to fund Russia’s war in Ukraine and reiterated that democracy makes the world safer and stronger.
+McCarthy, speaking to reporters after his meeting with Tsai, said he hoped Macron would ask Xi not to “fund Russia’s war in Ukraine” and reiterated that “democracy makes the world safer and safer.” stronger”.

 The dueling diplomatic summits highlight the divide between the United States and Europe on how to deal with China.